icopy-site/awesome/docs/awesome/awesome-ebpf.md

 - [bpfd](https://github.com/genuinetools/bpfd) - Framework for running BPF programs with rules on Linux as a daemon.
 Container aware.
 - [BPFd](https://github.com/joelagnel/bpfd) - A distinct BPF daemon, trying to leverage the flexibility of the bcc tools to trace and debug remote targets, and in particular devices running with Android.
 - [adeb](https://github.com/joelagnel/adeb) - A Linux shell environment for using tracing tools on Android with BPFd.
+- [greggd](https://github.com/olcf/greggd) - System daemon to compile and load eBPF programs into the kernel, and forward program output to socket for metric aggregation.
 - [FUSE](https://events.linuxfoundation.org/wp-content/uploads/2017/11/When-eBPF-Meets-FUSE-Improving-Performance-of-User-File-Systems-Ashish-Bijlani-Georgia-Tech.pdf) - Considers using eBPF.
 - [DEEP-mon](https://www.slideshare.net/necstlab/deepmon-dynamic-and-energy-efficient-power-monitoring-for-containerbased-infrastructures) - Helps with measuring power consumption for servers and uses eBPF programs for in-kernel aggregation of data.
 - [upf-bpf](https://github.com/navarrothiago/upf-bpf) - An in-kernel solution based on XDP for 5G UPF.